AnkitNigam1985/stratascratch.github.io/Data Analytics Case Studies/Medical Appointments.md

 ## Medical Appointments Case Study

+Case study for practicising your skills in statistical thinking in python.
+We analyze a dataset which is a list of patients which suffer from one or more illnesses and draw a series of valid conclussions from the data by utilizing hypothesis tests and contigency tables.

 #### Accessing The Data Resources
 - Medical appointments dataset can be found under `datasets.medical_appointments`
 - Access the data at www.stratascratch.com